 If you are registered with a Wolverhampton GP practice and/or live in the city boundaries, you can use MECS.

 To see the full list of opticians providing MECS click here.
-You can also look for this logo in optician's windows.

 Make an appointment